Blog Post

 Materiality is both complex and nuanced, which is even more so when applied within the cyber realm.
 However, with the aim of supporting companies, specifically post-SEC cybersecurity ruling, Kovrr’s risk management experts conducted a comprehensive analysis of the practices leveraged by corporations worldwide across various industries and found that the best approach for materiality determination begins with a basis point of revenue loss.

-Incorporating this baseline into our cyber risk quantification (CRQ) platform, Kovrr’s models then evaluate millions of real-world cyber data points, along with an organization’s unique cyber posture, to produce an object materiality analysis.
+Incorporating this baseline into our cyber risk quantification (CRQ) platform, Kovrr’s models then evaluate millions of real-world cyber data points, along with an organization’s unique cyber posture, to produce an objective materiality analysis.
 This new feature provides data-driven insights such as:

 • The likelihood of financial damages exceeding specific loss thresholds in the event of a cyber incident